-(a) Upon receipt in the board office of a report from the Behavior Analyst Certification Board, the Ohio Psychological Association or the Ohio School Psychologists Association of having completed the CE requirements that were in effect at the time of the most recent certificate renewal deadline; or
+(b) Upon receipt in the board office of a report from the Ohio psychological association or the Ohio school psychologists association of having completed the CE requirements that were in effect at the time of the most recent certificate renewal deadline; or

-(b) Without such evidence if the fees and/or CE requirements are waived or excused, in writing, pursuant to paragraph (B) or paragraph (C) of this rule,; or
+(c) Without such evidence if the fees and/or CE requirements are waived or excused, in writing, pursuant to paragraph (B) or paragraph (C) of this rule; or

 (2) After one year following such suspension shall require: